VaidehiSom/AI-driven-biometric-privacy-using-modified-cycle-GANs/README.md

-# Cycle GANs for biometric conversion
+# AI-driven biometric privacy using modified cycle GANs

 ## Motivation
 In case of security break and fingerprint leakage, user’s original fingerprints should not be compromised